 The Fate of Capital Gains Taxes and Other Implications from the House Budget Vote

 There are also critical nuances of these elements that Congress must resolve.
-For example, the President’scalls for an increase in capital gains tax rates to ordinary income tax rates for taxpayers with adjusted gross income that exceeds $1 million.
+For example, the President’s budget proposal calls for an increase in capital gains tax rates to ordinary income tax rates for taxpayers with adjusted gross income that exceeds $1 million.
 This proposal would be effective “for gains required to be recognized after the date of announcement.”
 But what is the date of announcement?

-It could be the day that the Treasury Department’s “” explanation of the proposal was released (May 28, 2021), the day that the President generally outlined this proposal in his “” (April 28, 2021), the day that Congress introduces a budget reconciliation bill (which has not happened yet), or it could be changed to make the capital gains rate increase effective on Jan.
+It could be the day that the Treasury Department’s “Green Book” explanation of the proposals was released (May 28, 2021), the day the President generally outlined this proposal in his “American Families Plan” (April 28, 2021), the day that Congress introduces a budget reconciliation bill (which has not happened yet), or it could be changed to make the capital gains rate increase effective on Jan.
 1, 2022.

 Next Steps for the BBB Plan